-Your wellbeing is important, and our counsellor works with everyone in the college community to create a safe, supportive environment in which you can thrive.
+Your wellbeing is important, and our counsellors work with everyone in the college community to create a safe, supportive and inclusive environment in which you can thrive.

-Our counsellor, can help you with school-related matters, including future directions and pathways, as well as personal issues.
-You can talk to her face-to-face on Level 4 of the Jordan campus, over the phone or online.
-Making an appointment is easy – you can email, visit the Counsellor directly or call USC on 8313 4988.
-Keeping your appointments is even more important, and we encourage all students to inform the Counsellor if they cannot attend their scheduled time.
+Our counsellors, can help you with school-related matters, including future directions and pathways, as well as personal issues.
+You can talk to them face-to-face on Level 4 of the Jordan campus or in Gawler Place, over the phone or online.
+Making an appointment is easy – you can email, visit the Counsellors directly or call USC on 8313 4988.
+Keeping your appointments is even more important, and we encourage all students to inform the Counsellors if they cannot attend their scheduled time.

 “The genuine care and respect shown by USC teachers is unmatched.”
 Ruby, Year 11

 Access to counselling by family members

 Parents, carers or teachers who are concerned about a student can ask the counsellors to make an appointment with that student.
 While this may be an appropriate option, it is up to the student whether they use the appointment or not.
 Our counsellors can also support students by offering to talk with others on their behalf for example with teachers, friends or parents.
 The student will give permission for this to happen.

 The support and understanding of parents/carers may help to resolve an issue and increase a student’s safety and wellbeing.
 So the counsellors may request the permission of the student to involve parents or carers during the counselling process.

 Parents/carers can also make an appointment to meet with the counsellors seeking support to manage issues that concern them as parents.
 They will be assisted by the counsellors in the same way as students are.
 The information from their appointment will not be shared with the student, nor will the information students have shared be given to parents/carers, without consent, unless it is necessary to prevent a serious threat the counsellors anticipates to anyone’s safety and wellbeing.